MarkFChavez/mrkjlchvz.github.io/_posts/2017-08-04-avoid-conditionals-in-elixir.md

 HelloCountry.for("china")   # Nǐ hǎo
 ```

-Pattern matching is one of the core features that made me love this language.
+Pattern matching is one of the core features that made me love this language and
+it only goes better from here.

 Happy reading!